 As I’ve mentioned before, I try to follow the rule of 3’s, which means, try to have at least 3 alternative cooking methods.
 Most of you probably already have 3 alternative methods, but may not even realize it.
 Do you have a barbeque?
 A camp stove?
 How about means of building a fire, including a small supply of firewood?
+How about a backup electric cook top?
 These are the obvious ones, and there are many more options out there.
 Let’s take a look at them, including their fuels, and you decide what you want to include as your backup cooking methods.

 As we talk about these various cooking methods, please consider the fuels you will use, and know the limitations of those fuels.
 For example, make sure you know which of your stoves are “indoor safe” as opposed to “outdoor only.”
 Many of these fuels were covered last month in the Heating module, and I’m going to include them again, but this time as they pertain to cooking.